Festival of Pipes 2023

 Imagine watching a 200-year old organ, broken, tattered, and forgotten coming to life again.
 Imagine seeing craftsmen and historians working together on a neglected instrument, restoring it to glory piece by piece.
 Imagine gazing at its transformation into an historically accurate serviceable organ.
 Now, imagine hearing that instrument played for the first time in generations!

 You can make these imaginations come true.
-Join us as we attempt to create A Breath of Fresh Air for the 1817 Hilbus Cabinet Organ.
+Join us as we attempt to create Breath of Fresh Air for the 1817 Hilbus Cabinet Organ.

 Support the OHS